 Provide advance written or verbal notice of the absence except in instances involving “military necessity” or where giving notice is otherwise impossible or unreasonable.

-To receive pay for the annual active duty for training, the employee must provide before, during or after the leave, and at the agency’s request, confirming documentation indicating that the call-up was for annual active duty for training or active duty in lieu of annual training.
 The agency shall request confirming documentation (military orders, training/drill schedule or other official documents) for the absence.

 The federal training year for the purpose of this policy is the federal fiscal year (October 1 through September 30).